About Pulmonary Fibrosis

 Available Therapies Can Help

-While there is no cure available for PF or ILD currently, medications and treatment are available that can significantly slow the progression of lung fibrosis.
-The US Food and Drug Administration has approved two drugs to treat pulmonary fibrosis.
+While no cure is currently available for PF or ILD currently, medications and treatment can significantly slow the progression of lung fibrosis.
+In 2014, the US Food and Drug Administration has approved two drugs to treat pulmonary fibrosis.
 And other therapies such as pulmonary rehabilitation and other medicines to manage symptoms can slow the disease progression, maintain your overall health, and improve your quality of life.

-While you may have heard or read that the average life span for patients is 2 to 3 years after diagnosis, that prediction is based on old data and is not true for many of the fibrotic lung diseases.
+While you may have heard or read that the average life span for patients is 2 to 3 years after diagnosis, that prediction is based on old data and is not true for all of the fibrotic lung diseases.
 Many patients live much longer and not all diseases progress.
 Patients’ disease may progress rapidly or slowly.
 Medical research and clinical trials may offer more effective treatments soon.
+The availability of anti-fibrotic drugs has significantly changed the prognosis of people with pulmonary fibrosis.
+Two drugs are currently approved by the US FDA and the healthcare community advises patients to begin taking them early to slow the progression of pulmonary fibrosis.

 A lung transplant is an option for some pulmonary fibrosis patients who qualify.
 A lung transplant is a major operation with risks and must be followed by long-term medications.
 And, there are not enough donor lungs for all patients.
-For those who are able to have it, it is a life-changing option.
+For that reason, hospitals establish criteria for selecting patients who will qualify to receive donated lungs.
+Each hospital or medical center sets its own criteria for lung transplants, such as the age limit and health conditions that may disqualify a person.
+For those who are able to have it, a lung transplant is a life-changing option.

 Learn More at these Recommended Sites